 Instead, Dr. Pronovost loudly directed the O.R. nurse to page the hospital president and other hospital leaders.
 The nurse seemed unsure.
 Dr. Pronovost declared, “Page them now.
 This patient is having a latex allergy.
 I cannot let her die because we did not change gloves.”
 According to Dr. Pronovost, “(T)he nurse started to dial.
 The surgeon said an expletive, dropped his gloves, and went out to change them.”

 Technology has made the recording of events incredibly inexpensive.
-The average hospital already has dozens and dozens of cameras recording E.R.s, parking lots, and other areas.
-The cost of a few more in the O.R. would be miniscule.
+The average hospital already has dozens and dozens of cameras recording ERs, parking lots, and other areas.
+The cost of a few more in the O.R. would be minuscule.
 And we know from reality TV that people get used to cameras.
-While there might be some initial awkwardness when the cameras were first installed, that awkward phase would soon pass and the O.R. staff would act just as if the cameras weren't there, with perhaps just a few exceptions.
+While there might be some initial awkwardness when the cameras were first installed, that awkward phase would soon pass and the O.R. staff would act just as if the cameras weren’t there, with perhaps only a few exceptions.

 If you or someone you love has suffered an unexpected surgical tragedy, you don’t have to fight with the hospital by yourself.
 An experienced Pennsylvania medical malpractice attorney can help you find out what happened in that O.R. and, if appropriate, help you file your Pennsylvania medical malpractice claim.

-Before you go any further, call the Erie medical malpractice lawyers at Purchase & George today for a no-cost consultation.
-Call locally at 814-580-5017 or toll free at 877-505-9548.
-Or use the on-line contact form at the right of this page.
+Before you go any further, call the Erie medical malpractice lawyers at Purchase, George & Murphey, P.C. today for a no-cost consultation.
+Call locally at 814-833-7100 or toll free at 814-833-7100.
+Or use the online contact form.